7RU7H/Archive/Tools/Reverse-Engineering/API-Monitor.md

 # API Monitor

-MalwareJake has both x32 and x64 you should too from [[IDA-Malware-Reverse-Engineering-101-By-Jake-Williams-Notes]]
+MalwareJake has both x32 and x64 you should too from [[IDA-Malware-Reverse-Engineering-101-By-Jake-Williams-Notes]]. [[API-Logger]] is also easier and read to find information, but not for experimenting with multiple running applications to monitor with malware.